-'''

-$ sudo service mariadb start
+sudo service mariadb start

-'''

-8. Set the MariaDB root password.
-In the following example, the current root password is blank.
+8. Run /usr/bin/mysql\secure\installation to set the MariaDB root password and other security-related settings.
+In a new installation, the root password is blank.
 Press the Enter key when you're prompted for the root password.
+For the rest of the prompts, enter the responses listed below in bold: